 What actions has the Compounding Incidents Program taken?

 The Compounding Incidents Program continuously adapts investigation and actions to cases as the program receives incidents of varying topics and complexities.
 Multiple actions may also be taken in response to an incident with many complex factors influencing the outcome.
 Examples of the actions that may be taken include:

 - Inspection, which may lead to regulatory actions, such as warning letters, untitled letters, recalls, or other actions

 - Sample collection and testing at FDA laboratories

 - Referral or notification to other FDA centers or offices for appropriate action if an issue spans product areas

 - Notification to and/or a request for information from other government agencies or state regulatory authorities

-- In FY2020, the program issued 56 notification letters to 22 states.
-State regulatory authorities in receipt of these letters included boards of pharmacy, boards of medicine, boards of nursing, and departments of health.
+- In FY2021, the program issued 72 notification letters to 19 states.
+State regulatory authorities in receipt of these letters included boards of pharmacy, boards of medicine, boards of nursing, boards of chiropractic examiners, physician assistant board, and departments of health.

 - Notification of professional organizations, such as the National Association of Boards of Pharmacy and the Federation of State Medical Boards, of broader issues identified related to compounding.

 - Public communications such as Compounding Risk Alerts.